MADS-box: Origin of name and history of research

 In A. thaliana, A. majus, and Zea mays this motif is involved in floral development.
 Early study in these model angiosperms was the beginning of research into the molecular evolution of floral structure in general, as well as their role in nonflowering plants.

 Diversity

-MADS-box genes were detected in nearly all eukaryotes studied.
+MADS-box genes have been detected in nearly all eukaryotes studied.
 While the genomes of animals and fungi generally possess only around one to five MADS-box genes, genomes of flowering plants have around 100 MADS-box genes.